-An Earnings Arrestment Order (EAO) is a form of ‘diligence’ that can be taken against you by a creditor.
+An Earnings Arrestment Order (EAO), also known as a Wage Arrestment Order, is a form of ‘diligence’ that can be taken against you by a creditor.
 Diligence procedures are permitted once the creditor has been granted an appropriate court order, and earnings arrestment is just one of several measures they can take.
+This process is known as an Attachment of Earnings Order in England, Northern Island and Wales.

 It will have been preceded by various attempts to collect the debt, including sending you a charge for payment.
 Earnings arrestment is a debt enforcement method often used by local councils to recover Council Tax arrears, but there are strict conditions as to how much they can take out of your pay.